ChatGPT Advertising: Access, Privacy & What to Expect in Canada

 Why OpenAI is doing this

-Running state-of-the-art AI at scale is expensive.
-Ads give OpenAI a revenue stream that can subsidise lower-cost tiers and support global availability of plans like ChatGPT Go—without forcing everyone to upgrade.
-Independent reporting also underscores the broader revenue context.
+Running cutting-edge AI at scale is expensive.
+Ads provide OpenAI a revenue stream that can subsidize lower-cost tiers and support global availability of plans like ChatGPT Go—without making everyone upgrade.
+Independent reporting also highlights the broader revenue context.

-• Clarity for policy & comms: If your users are on Free/Go in the U.S., update internal FAQs: what ads are, where they appear, and that higher tiers stay ad-free.
+Clarity for policy & communications: If your users are on Free/Go in the U.S., update internal FAQs: what ads are, where they appear, and that higher levels stay ad-free.

-• Privacy stance: Reassure staff that ad units are separate and conversations aren’t sold.
-Link to OpenAI’s help page on ads.
+Privacy stance: Reassure staff that ad units are separate from conversations and conversations aren't sold.
+Link to OpenAI's help page on ads.

-• Plan strategy: If you want no ads and higher limits/features, consider Plus/Pro/Business/Enterprise; see the live plans page for current tiers and pricing.
+Plan strategy: If you prefer no ads and higher limits/features, consider Plus/Pro/Business/Enterprise; see the live plans page for current levels and pricing.

 Managing the experience (practical steps)

-1. Check your plan: If you require zero ads, choose Plus or higher for individuals; Business/Enterprise for teams.
+Check your plan: If you want zero ads, choose Plus or higher for individuals; Business/Enterprise for teams.

-2. Control personalisation: Review/adjust ad-related preferences and data settings as they become available.
+Control personalization: Review/adjust ad-related preferences and data settings as they become available.

 FAQs